khacoder/canuck-cp/readme.txt

 Canuck CP ClassicPress Theme, Copyright 2020 or later Kevin Archibald Canuck CP is distributed under the terms of the GNU GPL

-Canuck CP is a full featured WordPress theme offering the user many options to control the look of the theme, and many options for special pages and content.
+Canuck CP is a full featured ClassicPress theme offering the user many options to control the look of the theme, and many options for special pages and content.

 == Upgrade Notice ==
 * see changelog.txt